 We're available for media enquiries

-VicAI offers student perspectives and expert commentary on artificial intelligence in Aotearoa.
+VicAI offers student perspectives and commentary on artificial intelligence in New Zealand.
 We work with journalists, researchers, and policymakers.

 Media Contact